hpcleuven/VscDocumentation/source/compute/software/installing_software/containers.rst

 --------------------

 Containers provide a way to package software together with all required dependencies so it can run in a reproducible environment.
 Containers use OS virtualization to isolate processes and control their access to system resources.
-They contain the application, libraries, and runtime environment, while the host system provides the kernel.

-The **container** itself is stored in a container **image**, which is simply a set of files that defines the runtime environment.
+A **container** is stored in a container **image**, which is simply a set of files that defines the runtime environment.
+A container image contains the applications, libraries, and runtime environment, while the host system provides the kernel.

 Why Apptainer?
 --------------